-Most flourishing e-commerce businesses of today have suffered from a slow website reaction time at some point in the past.
-This is partly due to a paradigm shift in user preferences – more inclined towards online buying.
+Most successful e-commerce businesses today have encountered slow website response times at some point.
+This is partly due to a paradigm shift in user preferences – more inclined towards online shopping.
 Therefore, traditional mechanisms have failed to sustain the influx of customer requests.

 What is a Cache Loader?